poornima-alugubelly/stock_profit_loss/README.md

 # stock_profit_loss
 ## About
- Stock profit loss calculator built with HTML,CSS, React
+ Stock profit loss calculator built with HTML,CSS, Javascript
 ## How it works
- The user has to enter the price of the stock when user bought it, its quanity and current price, based on these the profit or loss is displayed
+ The user has to enter the price of the stock when user bought it, its quantity and current price, based on these the profit or loss is displayed